pelias/whosonfirst/README.md

 ## or

-npm run download -- --admin-only # to only download hierarchy data, and not venues and postalcodes (venues require around 100GB of disk space)
+npm run download -- --admin-only # to only download hierarchy data, without venues or postalcodes
 ```

 **Warning**: Who's on First data is _big_.
 Just the hierarchy data is tens of GB, and the full dataset is over 100GB on disk.